 As the motor age made it easy for families and friends to hit the road to make new adventures, the 1950s saw a surge of the roadside motel, and this new explorer trend inspired the entrepreneurial spirit of Ralph and Helen Richards.
 In 1957, they built the mid-century style building that was known back then as “Richards’ Lighthouse Motel” and was touted as “a luxury place at popular prices.”
-Although Ralph and Helen are no longer with us, their legacy continues and has been honoured with the restoration of the motel as it is today.
-The detail of their craftsmanship is evident in the quality of materials they used.
-It is those elements that we have lovingly protected by breathing in new life.
-A decade after building and running the place, the Richards sold to the Wilson family (who converted the original boathouse into a 3-studio cottage).
-We estimate it changed hands another six times since then.
+Although Ralph and Helen are no longer with us, their legacy lives on through the motel’s restoration today.
+Their craftsmanship is still evident in the quality materials and thoughtful details we’ve carefully preserved while breathing new life into the property.
+A decade after opening the motel, the Richards sold it to the Wilson family, who converted the original boathouse into a three-studio cottage.
+Research suggests the property changed hands another six times before its latest chapter began.

 “You are only as good as the ones you surround yourself with”.
-Our hearts are filled with gratitude to our Nova Scotia family.
+My heart is filled with gratitude to my Nova Scotia family.
 They exemplify the true essence of community that is quintessential Nova Scotia.
-Our vision would never have come to life without their support and dedication, hard work and friendship.
+My vision would never have come to life without their support and dedication, hard work and friendship.

 It is with the assistance and friendship of these special individuals and the support of the Lunenburg County business community that has sparked a new light on the shores of the LaHave.